A Final Voyage On Portugal’s The Presidential Train

 Room For Dessert

-By this time, I had stopped drinking, despite the temptation.
-In between each plate, we walked around to the different carriages.
-Near the front, there’s a salon of sort with some comfortable vintage couches.
-The previously empty space was now occupied by a piano player who began to play a beautiful song for us when we entered.
+In between plates, we walked around to the different carriages.
+Near the front, there’s a salon with some comfortable vintage couches.
+The previously empty space was now occupied by a piano player who entered us with beautiful music.

 We sat a while and just listened.

-Whenever I saw servers moving along the corridor with a new dish, we promptly returned to our table.
-I definitely didn’t want to miss out on any of the many desserts that would come out wave after wave.
+Whenever I saw servers moving along the corridor with a new dish, we promptly returned to our table, not wanting to miss out on any of the thoughtful menu.

 Portuguese Guitarra and Belgian Chocolates

-I recognized a couple of classical pieces that was being played on the traditional 12 string Portuguese guitarra and it was very relaxing to listen to while we digested our desserts.
+I recognized a couple of classical pieces that were being played on the traditional twelve string Portuguese guitarra and it was relaxing to listen to while we digested our desserts.

 Another beautiful detail that added to magic and experience of this type of travel.

-As we listened to all the different options, I was thinking aloud that it was so hard to choose while carefully narrowing down to 3 selections.
+As we listened to all the different options, I was thinking aloud that it was so hard to choose.

 “Choose as many as you like.”